Monotonic Learning in the PAC Framework: A New Perspective: Introduction

-However, the lower bound provided by PAC is loose when a sample size is small.
-In Section~\ref{sec:experiment} we conduct experiment on two particular learning tasks, and compare the experimental distributions with the theoretical lower bound distributions predicted by PAC.
-We are able to show that the two distributions start merging as training sample size increases.
-The average performance values derived from the distributions are shown as monotone when depicted in a learning curve, and \cref{fig:CBL_MS}~(a) ilustrates the learning curves based on the means of actual performance ($P_m$) and theoretical performance ($Q_m$), both of which exhibit losses that are monotonically decreasing with high probability.
+The risk bound provided by PAC is loose when a sample size is small.
+Consequently, it often serves as an upper bound on the actual generalization risk, or equivalently, a lower bound on the model's performance.
+In Section~\ref{sec:experiment} we conduct experiment on three learning tasks as examples, and compare the empirical distributions for the models trained in the experiment with the theoretical distributions predicted by PAC.
+We are able to show that the average performance values derived from the distributions are shown as monotone when depicted in learning curves.
+Moreover, the two distributions start to merge as the training sample sizes are sufficiently large.
+As expected, \cref{fig:CBL_QA}~(a) illustrates the learning curves derived from the means of the empirical distribution ($P_m$) and the theoretical distribution ($Q_m$), both of which demonstrate errors that decrease monotonically with high probability.
+Our approach extends the analysis from a single scalar bound analysis to a full distributional characterization and strengthens convergence guarantees from probabilistic limits to distribution-based monotonicity, thereby establishing a principled link between statistical learning theory and practical algorithms.
+Additionally, it enables systematic interpretability and robust stability analysis of learning algorithms under finite-sample conditions.

 \paragraph{Layout of the paper.} We introduce the basic concepts that are used in this paper in Section~\ref{sec:preliminaries}.
-Section~\ref{sec:pac-monotone} derives the lower bound risk distributions for two classes for PAC learnable problems, finite hypothesis space and finite VC dimension.
-We then carry out experiments on two concrete PAC learnable problems, one for each PAC learnable class, and compare experimental distributions with the PAC derived distributions for each problem in Section~\ref{sec:experiment}.
-The paper is concluded in Section~\ref{sec:conclusion}.
+Section~\ref{sec:pac-monotone} derives the lower bound risk distributions for two classes of PAC learnable problems.
+We then carry out experiments on three concrete PAC learnable tasks and compare experimental distributions with the PAC derived distributions for each problem in Section~\ref{sec:experiment}.
+Related works are reviewed in Section~\ref{sec:relatedwork}, and the paper is concluded in Section~\ref{sec:conclusion}.